-But by far the largest impact on the cost of production is that camels will only produce around five litres of milk a day, as opposed to the 30-odd litres a dairy cow will produce each day.
-This is because camels haven’t been industrialised like dairy cows, Steingiesser explains.
+But by far the largest impact on the cost of production is that camels will only produce around five litres of milk a day.
+This is opposed to the 30-odd litres a dairy cow will produce each day.
+It’s because camels haven’t been industrialised like dairy cows, Steingiesser explains.
 Also, there’s no automated camel milking process.

-However, after five years and over $4 million, Good Earth Dairy has developed a way to produce camel milk at a significantly reduced cost in comparison to market prices, and is now aiming to enter the $56 billion global infant formula market, which is expected to grow to $100 billion by 2025.
-The business has launched an equity crowdfunding campaign to help them reach that goal, with the aim to raise $1.2 million through public investment.
+However, after five years and over $4 million, Good Earth Dairy has developed a way to produce camel’s milk at a significantly reduced cost in comparison to market prices.
+It’s now aiming to enter the $56 billion global infant formula market, which is expected to grow to $100 billion by 2025.
+The business has launched an equity crowdfunding campaign to help them reach that goal, with the aim to raise $1.2 million.

 Why camel’s milk?

-Camel’s milk is sometimes touted as a “superfood”, and it certainly contains some very interesting properties that could potentially offer a range of health benefits.
+Camel’s milk is sometimes touted as a “superfood”.
+It certainly contains some very interesting properties that could potentially offer a range of health benefits.

 “There’s a particular whey protein called beta-lactoglobulin,” explains Susan McLeod, a nutritionist and lecturer in Human Nutrition at La Trobe University.
 “This is a protein in cow’s milk that’s a really common dairy allergen.
 But it doesn’t exist in camel’s milk.

 “Camel’s milk also contains anti-microorganisms.
-What they have the potential to do is fight infections or bacteria.
-Now, some of these are common in other milk forms as well, and it’s certainly in human breast milk, particularly in colostrum, which comes through in the first couple of days when a woman is breastfeeding.”
+They have the potential to fight infections or bacteria.
+Some of these are common in other milk forms as well.
+It’s certainly in human breast milk, particularly in colostrum, which comes through in the first couple of days.”

-In some countries, camel’s milk is commonly used if someone has an upset stomach or diarrhoea, and McLeod says that these anti-microorganisms could be the reason for this.
-Camel’s milk is also higher in calcium and lower in saturated fat than cow’s milk, and there have even been some studies to suggest that camel’s milk could help to improve everything from blood glucose levels in type 2 diabetics to autism in children.
-However, McLeod cautions that some of these studies have been small, and that much more research needs to be done before any definitive links can be established.
+In some countries, camel’s milk is commonly used if someone has an upset stomach or diarrhoea.
+McLeod says that these anti-microorganisms could be the reason for this.
+Camel’s milk is also higher in calcium and lower in saturated fat than cow’s milk.
+There have even been some studies to suggest that camel’s milk could help to improve everything from blood glucose levels in type 2 diabetics to autism in children.
+However, McLeod cautions that some of these studies have been small.
+Much more research needs to be done before any definitive links can be established.
 She also warns that camel’s milk should never be given to infants as a replacement for breast milk.